• Skip to primary navigation

 Prepare the Potatoes for the Filling

-spoon scooping the inside of a potato out
+A spoon scooping out the inside of a baked potato and keeping the skin in tact.

 Make the Filling

-Ingredients for twice baked potatoes in a bowl
+Ingredients for twice baked potato filling in a bowl.

 Assemble and Bake the Potatoes